Tips and Policies

 Watch this video for important information that can help you on your trip.

-Check your pick-up window before riding
+Check your pick-up window before you ride

 All trip requests have a 30-minute pick-up window.
 This window is confirmed when you place your trip request.
+Be ready to go at the start of your pick-up window.

 Safety standards for ramps, doors and pathways